mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-add-tech-alliance.md

  - City, State/Province and Country
  - Logo

-2. Sales Ops reviews the information, and either contacts the partner for additional details or forwards the information to Marketing
+2. Sales Ops reviews the information, and either contacts the partner for additional details or forwards the information to Marketing:

  - Sales Ops contacts: Melissa Warner, Elaine Yue
  - Marketing contact: Lauren Nguyen